simonoxen/plastimatch/doc/sphinx/getting_started.rst

 Microsoft Visual Studio 2010 or 2012 are also fine, but you will not be able to use CUDA.

-You may also use the MinGW compiler.
+On windows, you may also use the MinGW compiler.

+On OSX, you need the Xcode package, and you must also install the command line tools.
+For ITK 3.20.1, only g++ is supported.
+The clang compiler may work for newer versions of ITK, but this is not well tested.

+To invoke cmake using g++ instead of clang, do something like the following:

+  CC=/usr/bin/gcc CXX=/usr/bin/g++ ccmake /path/to/plastimatch/

 ITK (required)
 ^^^^^^^^^^^^^^